Formulas | Formula library

 Display text description of increase based on performance review rating

-This example of a formula for a formula field considers the team member's performance rating and returns a text description of a recommended salary increase based on the performance rating.
-If there is no performance rating, then the formula returns text to indicate that.
+This example of a formula for a formula field considers the team member's performance rating.
+It returns a text description of a recommended salary increase based on the performance rating.
+If there's no performance rating, then the formula returns text to indicate that.

 Copy